 On May 31, 1923, Catherine Gardner Boyer purchased 5 Exeter from Robert Hale and Richard Hale.

-On December 15, 1928, 5 Exeter was purchased from Catherine Gardner Boyer by Mrs. Vesta (Stewart) Brigham and Mrs. Grace R. Stevens.
+On December 15, 1928, 5 Exeter was purchased from Catherine Gardner by Vesta (Stewart) Brigham and Grace Robertson (Buck) Stevens.
 They previously had lived in Barnstable.

 Vesta Brigham was the estranged wife of Robert Otis Brigham, a milk contractor, with whom she was living at 101 Chestnut during the 1927-1928 season.
-Grace Stevens was the former wife of Tyler Abbott Stevens, a real estate dealer in Lowell.
+Grace Stevens was the former wife of real estate dealer Tyler Abbott Stevens of Lowell.

 Benjamin Davis Crowninshield was the son of Dr. Lincoln Davis and his wife, Katharine Bradlee (Crowninshield) Davis, having been born Benjamin Crowninshield Davis.
 In about 1927 (about a year after his marriage to Elizabeth Taylor), he changed his name to use his mother’s maiden name as his surname.

-Benjamin and Elizabeth Crowninshield divorced in about 1940, and on May 28, 1940, B. Davis Crowninshield transferred 5 Exeter to his former wife.
+Benjamin and Elizabeth Crowninshield divorced in about 1940, and on May 28, 1940, he transferred 5 Exeter to his former wife.

 1-5 Exeter, looking north (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership